swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

   * make `Task.unsafeCurrent` a free function`withUnsafeCurrentTask`
 * Task group type parameter renames: `TaskGroup<TaskResult>` becomes `ChildTaskResult` resulting in: `public func withTaskGroup<ChildTaskResult, GroupResult>(of childTaskResultType: ChildTaskResult.Type, returning returnType: GroupResult.Type = GroupResult.self, body: (inout TaskGroup<ChildTaskResult>) async throws -> GroupResult) async rethrows -> GroupResult` resulting in a more readable call site: `withTaskGroup(of: Int.self)` and optionally `withTaskGroup(of: Int.self, returning: Int.self)`
 * For now remove `startingChildTasksOn` from `withTaskGroup` since this is only doable with Custom Executors which are pending review still.
+* Move `Task.withCancellationHandler` to a top level function `withTaskCancellationHandler` which reads more logically, as it does not create a task by itself.

 ### Pitch changes